DeWalt 13" 20V MAX String Trimmer Kit w/ DeWalt 20V Blower for $200

 - UPC: 823019866302, 754262111522, 885911218504, 074994352674, 885911216906

-That's the best shipped price we could find by $5.
-Buy Now at Amazon
+That's the best price we could find by $40, although most sellers charge $169 or more.
+Buy Now at Lowe's

 Sign In or Register